mihikadusad/HypeFL/README.md

 ## Demo Video
 Follow this [link](https://drive.google.com/file/d/1HG5p_acRlN7R0NNs4WG-GU_2cNJUwyyr/view?usp=sharing) to view a demo video of the HypeFL network being used on the online CARLA simulator, as well as a physical setup of miniature Raspberry Pi-powered autonomous vehicles.
 This project won third place overall in the Engineering Technology: Statics and Dynamics category of the 2023 International Science and Engineering Fair (ISEF), hosted in Dallas, Texas, along with a $1,000 grant.

+In addition, the project was later recognized as a spotlight project by NeurIPS 2024.
+The public release can be viewed [here](https://blog.neurips.cc/2024/11/18/announcing-the-neurips-high-school-projects-results).